scaryrawr/tmux.fish/README.md

 - **TMUX**: This variable is set by tmux itself when you are already inside a tmux session. tmux.fish checks this to avoid nesting tmux sessions.

+- **TMUX_AUTOEXIT**: If set to `true`, tmux.fish will automatically exit the current fish process after attaching to a tmux session.
+By default, it inherits the value of `TMUX_AUTOSTART` if not explicitly set.
+This is useful for ensuring that only the tmux session remains active in the terminal, preventing duplicate shells.

 You can set or unset these variables using the `set` command in fish, for example: